 This page will give you more detailed information about how we operate as a business, but also how I approach my photography and what you can expect if you decided to commission me to photograph your wedding.
 Planning a wedding can be tricky.
 Choosing a wedding photographer even more so!
 You can check out my article about choosing your wedding photographer here.

 We don’t really like posing, is that ok?

 Sure!
 I don’t like posing either.
 Whilst I’ll shoot some portraits with you (if you want me to), the portraits are more about photographing the real connection between the two of you on your wedding day.
 I would say these are directed rather than posed.
 I’m not really the type of photographer who will ask you to smile at the camera.
-As your photographer, it’s my job to help you to look good in the photos, which can only be achieved if you relax in front of the camera and are able to be yourselves.
+As your photographer, it’s my job to help you to look good in the photos, which can only be achieved if you relax and are able to be yourselves.
 I will help you to do this.
 Also, I don’t take hours for portraits as I prefer to create a few great images rather than a ton of average ones.

 Our venue is quite dark, is that a problem?